bao1981105/bao1981105.github.io/_posts/2020-03-22-style-transfer-vgg16.md

 # calculate the gram matrices for each layer of our style representation
 style_grams = {layer: gram_matrix(style_features[layer]) for layer in style_features}

-# create a third "target" image and prep it for change
-# it is a good idea to start of with the target as a copy of the content image
-# then iteratively change its style
 target = content.clone().requires_grad_(True).to(device)
 ```